ReichtumQian/Notes-Math/ODE/slides/existence-and-uniqueness.md

 - **Equicontinuous**: $\forall \epsilon > 0$, $\exists \delta > 0$, $\forall x_1, x_2$, $|x_1 - x_2| < \delta$, $|f_n(x_1) - f_n(x_2)| < \epsilon$ for all $n > 0$.
 - **Uniform Boundedness**: $\exists M > 0$, $\forall x \in I$, $|f_n(x)| \leq M$ for all $n > 0$.
 - **Ascoli-Arzela Theorem**: $\{f_n\}$ are equicontinuous and uniformly bounded, then there exist $f_{n_j} \rightrightarrows f$, $f$ is continuous.
+- **Properties of Euler Polygonal Curve**: If $f$ is bounded, then Euler polygonal curves are equicontinuous and uniformly bounded.

 <div class=note>